Russian-Learner-Corpus/rlc-annotated/README.md

 - **correction:** The corrected fragment.
 - **start:** The start offset of the original fragment within the sentence (indices refer to spaces between tokens; the start of the sentence has zero index).
 - **end:** The end offset of the original fragment within the sentence (indices refer to spaces between tokens; the start of the sentence has zero index).
-- **annotation_source:** ``manual'' if annotation is entered by a person; ``rlc-errant'' if the entire sentence was corrected by a person, but the edits were autmatically extracted and annotated by RLC-ERRANT.
+- **annotation_source:** _manual_ if annotation is entered by a person; _rlc-errant_ if the entire sentence was corrected by a person, but the edits were autmatically extracted and annotated by RLC-ERRANT.